• Skip to main content

 • Peanut oil: If you don't have peanut oil on hand, you can also use olive or avocado oil.

-2. Wash the chicken thighs and then pat them dry.
-Slice the thighs into thin strips and place in a large bowl.
-Add the suya spice and peanut oil to the bowl, then mix.
+2. Wash the chicken thighs and pat them dry.
+Slice the thighs into thin strips and place them in a large bowl.
+Add the suya spice and peanut oil to the bowl, then mix everything together.

 3. Thread the chicken thighs on the skewers.

-4. Spray a baking sheet and arrange the chicken thighs on the sheet.
-Bake for 20 minutes, turning halfway.
+4. Spray a baking sheet with cooking spray and lay the chicken strips on it.
+Bake for 20 minutes, turning halfway through.

-5. Using a meat thermometer, make sure the internal temperature of the chicken is at least 165F.
-Let the chicken rest for a few minutes before serving.
+5. Use a meat thermometer to ensure the chicken's internal temperature reaches at least 165°F. Let the chicken rest for a few minutes before serving.

 Make Suya on the Grill